imoralescs/imoralescs.github.io/javascript_functional.md

 ```

 ## Category Theory
 Category theory is the theoretical concept that empowers function composition.
-Allow us to write entire libraries and APIs to programming on functional way.
+Allow us to write entire libraries helpers and APIs to programming on functional way.

 ### Category theory